 The Fire District is exposed to various risks of loss related to torts, theft, casualty, errors and omissions and other losses for which the District carries commercial insurance.
-Settled claims have not exceeded insurance coverage in any of the past two years and there has been no decrease in coverage.
+Settled claims have not exceeded insurance coverage in any of the past two years.